Militariarg.com

 Picture

 The Thale model, according to the results of the reproduction based on Ludwig Baer's book, approaches the lines of the "B" model.
-Nevertheless a slight elevation in the front forms a moderate characteristic visor seen in the postwar period in the M54.
+Nevertheless a slight elevation in the front forms a moderate characteristic visor seen in the postwar period in the M54 "Kessler Bombe".

 Picture

-In the photo above, to the left is the liner of the Czech model M52, directly based on the German M31 liner.
-On the right is the liner of an early M56 from the DDR, also based on the German M31 liner.
+In the photo above, to the left is the liner of the Czech model M52, directly based on the German M31 liner but with the Ssh39 system.
+On the right is the liner of an early M56 from the DDR.
 This same liner system could have been similar to what would have been the prototype of the Thale factory.

 Picture